maingockien01/maingockien01.github.io/README.md

 cd docs
 ```

-Now you can init a new Jekyll site.
+3. Initialize a new Jekyll site.

 ```bash
 # Create a Jekyll site in the current directory
 jekyll new --skip-bundle .
 ```

-Open the Gemfile that Jekyll created and add "#" to the beginning of the line starts with
+4. Open the Gemfile that Jekyll created and add "#" to the beginning of the line starts with
 `jem "jekyll"` to comment out this line.

-Remove "#" at the beginnig of the lint starting with `# gem "github-pages"` and change that line to
+5. Remove "#" at the beginnig of the lint starting with `# gem "github-pages"` and change that line to
 ```bash
 gem "github-pages", "~> GITHUB-PAGES-VERSION", group: :jekyll_plugins
 ```
 Replace GITHUB-PAGES-VERSION with the latest supported version of the `github-pages` gem.
 You can find this version [here](https://pages.github.com/versions/).

-Save and close the Gemfile, then run `bundle install`.
+6. Save and close the Gemfile.

+7. Run `bundle install`.

-Add and commit your work.
+8. Add and commit your work.
 ```bash
 git add .
 git commit -m "Init GitHub pages site with Jekyll"